 - The aggregate of forms appears in the form of Vairochana

 - The aggregate of feelings in the form of Ratnasambhava

 - The aggregate of other affecting variables as Amoghasiddhi

 - The aggregate of consciousness as Akshobhya.

 This is in the system of Guhyasamaja.
-Obviously in different tantra systems, different Buddhas are associated with different aggregates.
+Obviously, in different tantra systems, different Buddhas are associated with different aggregates.
 It’s not always exactly the same system.
 As we all know, there are many, many variants within Buddhism.
 This is just one example.
-So we need to understand these types of teaching and practicing within this context of Buddha-family and Buddha-nature.
+We need to understand these types of teachings and practice within this context of Buddha-family and Buddha-nature.

 In summary, we can develop our Buddha-nature factors to achieve enlightenment through either sutra or tantra, and we’ve seen that these Buddha-nature factors are also involved with our experience of samsara.
-So we have all the working materials within each of us; it’s just a matter of what we do with them, based on intention, motivation, dedication.
+We have all the working materials within each of us.
+It’s just a matter of what we do with them, based on intention, motivation and dedication.